tabishnadeem/Umbrella-Picker-Demo/README.md

 # Custom Umbrella Customizer

-This project is a custom umbrella customization tool for a seller.
-It allows corporate brands to upload their logos and create an instant preview of a customized umbrella on the website.
+This project is a custom umbrella customization tool that creates an instant preview of a customized umbrella on the website.
 The tool supports multiple umbrella colors, and the theme of the customization tool changes according to the selected color.

 ## Features